Creating measures

 Navigate to your risk and open the Bow-tie tab.
 Causes appear on the left, the risk event sits in the center, and effects are on the right.

-Click the line connecting a cause to the risk (prevention side) or the risk to an effect (mitigation side).
-This opens the measure creation panel for that specific pathway.
+Each connection line has an + Add measure pill button.
+Click the one on the line between a cause and the risk (prevention side) or between the risk and an effect (mitigation side).
+This opens the measure creation modal for that specific pathway.

 Fill in the measure details